Why do I need asset allocation?

 Mutual funds can help take a lot of the guesswork out of asset allocation.
 A fund can represent an asset class or even an allocated portfolio.
 They also come with their own objectives.
 Are you focused on growth at any cost?
 There’s a fund for that.
 More concerned with keeping what you already have?
 There’s a fund for that too.

-There are plenty of funds to consider for almost any objective.
 As an example, here are some categories typically found in retirement investing plans, sorted by relative risk:

 Growth funds primarily invest in stocks of growing companies with the potential for above-average gains.
 The prices of these stocks may have higher highs and lower lows from day to day.

-Growth-and-income funds typically invest in stocks of more established companies that have good earnings prospects and pay dividends, which is a form of profit-sharing that can provide additional income.
+Growth and income funds typically invest in stocks of more established companies that have good earnings prospects and pay dividends, which is a form of profit-sharing that can provide additional income.
 This income helps cushion those extreme market ups and downs.

 Balanced funds typically invest in a combination of stocks, bonds and cash to balance the goals of growth, preservation and income.

-Bond funds invest primarily in bonds or short-term, cash-like investments and are designed to provide regular income from the interest bonds pay.
+Bond funds invest primarily in bonds or short-term, cash-like investments and are designed to provide regular income from the interest that bonds pay.
 Bond funds can help investors ride out stock market downturns but tend to have lower returns.

 Find your fit